Syncope (medicine): Central nervous system ischemia

 The central ischemic response is triggered by an inadequate supply of oxygenated blood in the brain.
 Common examples include strokes and transient ischemic attacks.
-While these conditions often impair consciousness they rarely meet the medical definition of syncope.
+While these conditions often impair consciousness, they rarely meet the medical definition of syncope.
 Vertebrobasilar transient ischemic attacks may produce true syncope as a symptom.

 The respiratory system may compensate for dropping oxygen levels through hyperventilation, though a sudden ischemic episode may also proceed faster than the respiratory system can respond.
 These processes cause the typical symptoms of fainting: pale skin, rapid breathing, nausea, and weakness of the limbs, particularly of the legs.
 If the ischemia is intense or prolonged, limb weakness progresses to collapse.
 The weakness of the legs causes most people to sit or lie down if there is time to do so.
-This may avert a complete collapse, but whether the patient sits down or falls down, the result of an ischaemic episode is a posture in which less blood pressure is required to achieve adequate blood flow.
+This may avert a complete collapse, but whether the patient sits down or falls, the result of an ischemic episode is a posture in which less blood pressure is required to achieve adequate blood flow.
 An individual with very little skin pigmentation may appear to have all color drained from his or her face at the onset of an episode.
-This effect combined with the following collapse can make a strong and dramatic impression on bystanders.
+This effect, combined with the following collapse, can make a strong and dramatic impression on bystanders.

 Vertebro-basilar arterial disease

-Arterial disease in the upper spinal cord, or lower brain that causes syncope if there is a reduction in blood supply.
-This may occur with extending the neck or with use of medications to lower blood pressure.
+Arterial disease in the upper spinal cord or lower brain that causes syncope if there is a reduction in blood supply.
+This may occur with extending the neck or with the use of medications to lower blood pressure.

 Other causes

-There are other conditions which may cause or resemble syncope.
+Other conditions may cause or resemble syncope.

 Seizures and syncope can be difficult to differentiate.
-Both often present as sudden loss of consciousness and convulsive movements may be present or absent in either.
+Both often present as a sudden loss of consciousness, and convulsive movements may be present or absent in either.
 Movements in syncope are typically brief and more irregular than seizures.
 Akinetic seizures can present with sudden loss of postural tone without associated tonic-clonic movements.
 Absence of a long post-ictal state is indicative of syncope rather than an akinetic seizure.
+Some rare forms, such as hair-grooming syncope, are of an unknown cause.

 Subarachnoid hemorrhage may result in syncope.
-Often this is in combination with sudden, severe headache.
+Often this occurs with a sudden, severe headache.
 It may occur as a result of a ruptured aneurysm or head trauma.

 Heat syncope occurs when heat exposure causes decreased blood volume and peripheral vasodilatation.
 Position changes, especially during vigorous exercise in the heat, may lead to decreased blood flow to the brain.
-Closely related to other causes of syncope related to hypotension (low blood pressure) such as orthostatic syncope.
+Closely related to other causes of syncope related to hypotension (low blood pressure), such as orthostatic syncope.